ricleal/dbos_experiments/exp17/README.md

     AND staging.connected_integration_id = latest.connected_integration_id
 WHERE latest.id IS NULL

--- UPDATEs: Records in both with different data
-SELECT * FROM staging_deduped
+-- UPDATEs: Records in both with different content_hash SELECT * FROM staging_deduped
 INNER JOIN users_latest
     ON staging.id = latest.id
     AND staging.organization_id = latest.organization_id
     AND staging.connected_integration_id = latest.connected_integration_id
-WHERE staging.name != latest.name OR staging.email != latest.email
+WHERE staging.content_hash != latest.content_hash

+-- DELETEs: Records in latest but not in current staging SELECT * FROM users_latest
+LEFT JOIN staging_deduped
+    ON latest.id = staging.id
+    AND latest.organization_id = staging.organization_id
+    AND latest.connected_integration_id = staging.connected_integration_id
+WHERE staging.id IS NULL
 ```

 All JOINs include `organization_id` and `connected_integration_id` to ensure proper multi-tenant isolation.